ChameleonCloud/docs/source/getting-started-edge/index.rst

 6. Click the *Create* button.

 Congratulations, you have launched an container!
-It may take a few minutes for your container to become active, while the image downloads.
+It may take a few minutes for your container to become active if the image is not yet downloaded to the target device.

 Associating an IP address
 -------------------------